COVID-19 Updates and Information

 Children and Youth Services

 Our Easter camps, which we provide in conjunction with Cahoots, will no longer be going ahead.
-Our Youth Support Officer Ryan Honschooten is available to speak to any children or young people who need extra support over the coming weeks.
+Our Youth Support Officer Ryan Honschooten is still available to speak to any children or young people who need extra support over the coming weeks.
 His email is Ryan.Honschooten@visability.com.au

 The Perron Centre